SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Wall lights can be placed on blocks with an empty side shape (such as with empty collision shape).
 - Added orange, green, and pink lights.
 - Added multiple road blocks, such as road with angle line with two parts offset, roads with T-shaped line with offset side, road with two bevel angle lines, and roads with different-color double lines.
-- The `color` field of NBT data of color tool, colored blocks, sign texts, now supports multiple formats, including:
+- The `color` field in the NBT data of Color Tool, colored blocks, and sign texts now supports multiple formats, including:
     - integers, such as `16777215`.
     - texts indicating the text color, such as `"red"`.
-    - array, in the order of RGBA, such as `[0, 255, 0]`.
+  - arrays in RGBA order, such as `[0, 255, 0]`.
     - objects, such as `{signColor: red}`, `{fireworkColor: red}`, and `{mapColor: red}`.
 - Optimized the code, including code related to data generation and block registration.
-- Roads with auto lines can more smartly handle offsets of line.
+- Roads with automatic lines can handle line offsets more intelligently.
-- Roads with auto lines, when generating lines, can catch the exceptions if there are any thrown.
+- When generating lines, roads with automatic lines can catch any exceptions that are thrown.
 - Changed the model of `mishanguc:block/road_with_angle_line`.
 Now the two sides on west and east use texture `#lineSide` and the south side uses `#lineSide2`.
 - Adjusted the distance limit of tp tool from 64 blocks to 256 blocks.
 - Added game rule `mishanguc:road_boost_speed` to adjust the speed when stepping on road blocks, which defaults to 1.75.